kubos/kubos/docs/apis/api-framework/general-hardware.rst

 - Debug Telemetry
   - Telemetry items that are only used when debugging issues encountered with the unit, and are normally uninteresting as long as the unit is operating as designed

-Anything not implemented returns a :doc:`standard error code`.
+Anything not implemented returns a :doc:`standard error code <error-reporting>`.